 Yang and Olivia are sought-after conference presenters, recently featuring underrepresented music by Taiwanese women composers, Western expatriates living in Asian countries as well as premiering non-American composers’ music in the United States.

-Yang and Olivia will be the ensemble in residence for the OPUS Summer Chamber Music Camp in Naperville, IL.
+Yang and Olivia is the ensemble in residence for the OPUS Summer Chamber Music Camp in Naperville, IL.
 They will be working with kids 8-18 years old, lecturing, performing and teaching.

 For more information, click here.